jamesjnadeau/addisoncountyfielddays/content/information/board.md

 ---
 title: Board of Directors
-Description: The folks who work behind the scenes to make the fair happen.
+description: The folks who work behind the scenes to make the fair happen.
   Thanks so much for all you do!
 ---
 # Board of Directors